Michael Blake (musician): Early life

 Michael Blake was born in Montreal, Canada.
 His mother Merle Stevens was a professional dancer in Montreal when she met his father Francis Patrick Blake.
 Michael's father moved the family to Vancouver and Toronto before taking a Public Relations job with the San Francisco Opera.
 In 1973, after his parents divorced, they resettled in Vancouver, Canada, where Michael briefly took lessons on violin and piano.
 At the age of 14, around the same time his older brother started playing alto saxophone, he picked up the clarinet.
 Michael started on the tenor saxophone in High School after reading the biography Chasin' the Trane about saxophonist John Coltrane.
 Blake graduated with a Music Award from Vancouver Technical Secondary School in 1982.
 From 1982 to 1984 Blake attended the Vancouver Community College Jazz and Commercial Music Program where he studied saxophone and clarinet with David Branter.
 After finishing the program, Blake studied privately with saxophonist Patric Caird.
 From 1984 to 1985 he attended summer jazz workshops at The Banff Center for Arts and Creativity, studying saxophone with Steve Coleman and David Liebman.

 Michael began his professional career in Vancouver, performing with local jazz musicians Hugh Fraser, Phil Dwyer, John Korsrud, Jim Chivers and Kate Hammett-Vaughan.
 He also worked with west coast R&B acts, The Powder Blues Band and Rocket Norton.
 In 1986 Michael received a grant from the Canada Council for the Arts to live in New York City where he would study saxophone and theory with David Liebman.

 Career

 The Lounge Lizards (1989–1999)

-In the fall of 1989 Blake started working with John Lurie and The Lounge Lizards, and for that band he began playing soprano saxophone.
+In the fall of 1989 Blake started performing with John Lurie and The Lounge Lizards, and for that band he began playing soprano saxophone.
 Michael toured, recorded, and performed with the band until 1999.
 He appeared on the albums Live in Berlin Vol 1 & 2 and Queen of All Ears and is featured in the Lounge Lizards concert film, John Lurie and the Lounge Lizards Live in Berlin 1991.
 Blake also played saxophone and clarinet on Lurie's TV series Fishing with John and film scores for Get Shorty and Excess Baggage.